microsoft/BotBuilder-Samples/MigrationV3V4/Node/V4V3-user-state-adapter-sample-bot/README.md

     npm run start
     ```

+## Adapter Classes

+### V4V3StorageMapper
+The 'StorageMapper' class contains the main adapter functionality.
+It implements the v4 Storage interface and maps the storage provider methods (read, write and delete) back to the v3 storage provider classes so that v3-formatted user state can be used from a v4 bot.

+### V4V3UserState
+This class extends the v4 'BotState' class ('botbuilder-core') so that it uses a v3-style key, allowing read, write & delete to v3 storage.

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.